 This tool tells you how many people are searching Google for that particular topic.
 Furthermore, it shows you how much traffic can you expect if you rank high for it.

 The last metric is the one you should put the most attention.

 You see, Jaaxy tells you how many websites are already competing for the exact topic.
 It tells you should you follow through with your idea or should you leave it alone and try something else.

 Moreover, this tool shows you numerous possible keyword variations which might work also!
 It brainstorms tens of similar topics, so you don’t have to.

-Even if you find out that hundreds of writers already take the keyword you are looking for, you can always pick something similar in the domain and get your piece of the traffic pie.
+Even if you find that hundreds of writers already have taken the keyword you are looking for, you can always pick something similar in the domain and get your piece of the traffic pie.

 At this point, you should have a clear picture of your topic as well as selected keywords that will help you rank.

 It is time to let those juices flowing.